-This shows a lot in terms of maturity as many previous and new projects are part of this, including Tango (yeah remember this one?).
+This shows a lot in terms of maturity as many previous and new projects are part of this, including Tango (which has been shut down since, see attached article from Luke Pensworth).
 As for Android, it will now play the role of a main entrance to access every platform where Google services provide AI capabilities (phone, watch, TV, auto, things and now even iPhones).

 Google is switching from “Android everywhere” to “AI everywhere, with the help of Android” and we’re pretty excited for what it’ll give in the next few months.

 Kotlin is the new king… But should it be?